sylv/marver/README.md

 - EXIF extraction
 - Subtitle extraction and cleanup, removing advertisements and other junk
 - Skip intro and credits detection using perceptual hashes of frames<sup>2</sup>
+- Face recognition<sup>2</sup>

 <sup>1. with some video files, there are audio glitches that occur between segments. chrome supports h265 now and if the browser supports the video it'll play the original so this is less of an issue.</sup>

 <sup>2. perceptual hashes for videos are generated, but detecting overlaps and the skip intro button is not in yet.</sup>

+<sup>3.
+Faces are extracted and stored, but you cannot tie a name to a face yet.
+You can search for similar faces using `face:face_id` which will order by similarity.
+I'm not sure how to go about assigning a name to a face and matching other face matches to a name just yet.</sup>

 ### ideas